Former USU star Bobby Wagner continues to shine on, off field in NFL | Gephardt Daily

 Garett Bolles, OL, Denver Broncos

-The Utah and Westlake High School alumnus started vs. the Patriots on Sunday night.
+The Utah and Westlake High School alumnus started in the Broncos’ 26-23 loss to the Patriots on Sunday night.

 Terrell Burgess, S, Washington Commanders